-This Giving Tuesday we’re doubling your impact.
-You shop on bareMinerals.com or in our boutiques, and we double our donation to The Power of Good Fund by bareMinerals, a women’s empowerment project that benefits charities that champion three key philanthropic pillars — women’s education, mentorship and entrepreneurialism.
+Every purchase on bareMinerals.com and in our boutiques benefits The Power of Good Fund by bareMinerals, a women’s empowerment project that benefits charities that champion three key philanthropic pillars — women’s education, mentorship and entrepreneurialism.

 Behind a narrow storefront on a small commercial strip of West 135th Street in Harlem, Janine Smalls-Gueye was at work in her shop one day in 2017 when a confident, fashionable woman walked in.